fazpass-sdk/flutter-trusted-device-v2/README.md

 - android.permission.ACCESS_COARSE_LOCATION or android.permission.ACCESS_FINE_LOCATION
 - android.permission.FOREGROUND_SERVICE

-To enable location on ios, declare NSLocationWhenInUseUsageDescription in your Info.plist file
+To enable location on ios, declare NSLocationWhenInUseUsageDescription in your Info.plist file.

 #### Your device SIM numbers and operators (if available)